ZekeSnider/Time-Server/README.md

 ### -port
 If "port" is supplied on the command line, it will be used as the starting port for server.
 By default the server will start on port 8080 if no port is supplied.

+### -log
+If "log" is supplied on the command line, it will be used as the path to the seelog configuration.
+For example, if -log="logconfig.xml" is suppliod, the log will be loaded from /etc/logconfig.xml.
+The default value is seelog.xml

+### -template
+If "template" is supplied on the command line, it will be used as the path to the templates directory.
+For example, if -log="sampletemplates" is suppliod, the templates will be loaded from /etc/samepletemplates.
+The default value is templates.